APPNP: Personalized PageRank Meets Graph Neural Networks

 This is a standard neural network (any depth, any nonlinearity) that processes each node independently.
 No graph structure is used here.

-Step 2: Propagate — run K steps of Personalized PageRank starting from H:
+Step 2: Propagate — run \(K\) steps of personalised PageRank starting from \(H\):

-At each step, with probability α, the random walk teleports back to the starting node’s initial representation H[v].
-This keeps each node “anchored” to its own identity while still aggregating from the neighbourhood.
+At each step, with probability \(\alpha\), the walk restarts at its own starting node, re-injecting \(H_v\).
+Each node stays anchored to its own identity while still aggregating from its neighbourhood.

 Hyperparameter Choices